D-Heger/VoxelGameEngine/docs/TASKS.md

       - **Deliverables:** Layouting tools.
       - **Implementation Context:** (none)
     - [ ] **Subtask ID:** P4-T6.4
-      - **Name:** Offer auto-sizing of elements
+      - **Name:** Offer optional auto-sizing of elements
       - **Description:** Offer auto-sizing of elements according to their content and auto-sizing of text inside an element.
+This should also include auto-sizing of parent elements according to their children and auto-sizing of children according to their parent.
       - **Deliverables:** Auto-sizing of elements.
       - **Implementation Context:** (none)
     - [ ] **Subtask ID:** P4-T6.5